httptoolkit/websocket-stream/readme.md

 This is a fork of the original [websocket-stream](https://www.npmjs.com/package/websocket-stream) (now unmaintained), for use in HTTP Toolkit.
 This fork:

+* Uses [isomorphic-ws](https://www.npmjs.com/package/isomorphic-ws) so that the 'ws' module is not loaded unnecessarily in browsers
+* Supports WS up to version 8 (note that isomorphic-ws uses * as its ws version, so this will always use the latest compatible release)
 * Fixes and extends the TypeScript types

 ### Usage